Chart Color Schemes

 Fairfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Fairfield's population is predominantly diverse, with 70.2% born overseas and 82.5% speaking a language other than English at home.
-Christianity is the primary religion in Fairfield, practiced by 62.1%.
-Buddhism is notably higher compared to Greater Sydney average (12.8% vs 4.1%).
+Fairfield has a high level of cultural diversity, with 70.2% of its population born overseas and 82.5% speaking a language other than English at home.
+Christianity is the predominant religion in Fairfield, comprising 62.1% of the population.
+However, Buddhism is significantly overrepresented, making up 12.8% compared to Greater Sydney's average of 4.1%.

 Frequently Asked Questions - Diversity